How do you write a memoir outline that not only results in a really captivating book about your life, but also saves you hundreds of hours?

 Here’s what to include in your memoir’s one-sentence premise:

 - A character.
 For memoir, this is going to be you, the author.
+Fill out a character profile template, so you can look at yourself objectively as a character in a story.

 - A situation.
 What is the specific situation you were going through that will make up the core of the story?